rgmorales/kubernetes-the-hard-way-on-lxd/docs/09-bootstrapping-kubernetes-workers.md

 sudo swapoff -a
 ```

-You need at least 16GB of memory to run everything without Swap with some performance.
-This Lab was tested in a machine with 32GB of ram.
+You need at least 8GB of memory to run everything without Swap with some performance.
+This Lab was tested in a machine with 8GB of ram.

-Note: There is hack that needs to be done on all worker nodes
+Note: There is hack that needs to be done on all worker nodes, ensure this is in place when you restart the nodes

 ```
 ln -s /dev/console /dev/kmsg